eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 ## Datatracker

 The IETF [Datatracker](https://datatracker.ietf.org/) supports the association of `Additional Resources` with a `Document` (e.g., an I-D or RFC) or a `Group` (e.g., [working group](https://datatracker.ietf.org/wg/), [research group](https://datatracker.ietf.org/rg/)).
-An `Additional Resource` can be, among others things, a GitHub organization or a GitHub repository.
+An `Additional Resource` can be, among others things, a GitHub organization, GitHub repository, or code associated with an I-D or RFC.

 It is recommended that this Datatracker mechanism be used to associate an appropriate GitHub organization and repository with an I-D. Ideally the organization and repository are setup per the guidelines in {{?RFC8874}} and {{?RFC8875}}.
 In the event the working group or research group is not using GitHub, or the I-D has not yet been adopted by the group, another GitHub organization or repository may be used instead.
-A GitHub organization is associated with the I-D using the `github_org` tag.
-A GitHub repository is associated with the I-D using the `github_repo` tag.
+A GitHub organization is associated with an I-D using the `github_org` tag.
+A GitHub repository is associated with an I-D using the `github_repo` tag.

+It is also recommended that this Datatracker mechanism be used to associate code with an I-D. Code can be associated with an I-D using the `related_implementations` tag.

+### Permissions

+The ability to associate `Additional Resources` with an I-D is limited to:

+- Authors of individual drafts
+- Working group chairs of working group drafts
+- Working group chairs of RFCs produced by that working group

+Additionally, changes can be requested by the secretariat via <support@ietf.org>.

+### Guidance

+TODO

 ## Implementation Status